flaming-snowman/CS163-Projects-2024Fall/_posts/2024-12-13-team11-3d-segmentation.md

 #### Prediction
 The output of the CNN predicts a class label for each grid cell.
 During training, the ground truth label for each grid cell is computed using majority vote, and mIoU is used as the loss function.

-At test time, for each grid cell $i$ with label $c$, we assign every point that maps to cell $i$ with the label $c$.
+At test time, for each grid cell $$i$$ with label $$c$$, we assign every point that maps to cell $$i$$ with the label $$c$$.

 This achieves fairly robust results without the need for developing any particularly novel architecture.
 Additionally, the resulting model is extremely lightweight and can be run in real-time applications.

 ### Panoptic-PolarNet
 The authors have also extended PolarNet for panoptic segmentation, for which we provide a brief summary.
 Panoptic segmentation aims to unify instance and semantic segmentation, assigning a class label to every point, and assigning instance IDs to points belonging to a "thing" class (e.g. car).
 For points belonging to a "stuff" class (e.g. sky), we do not assign an instance ID.

 In Panoptic-PolarNet, additional prediction heads are added to the end of the UNet backbone.
 For each grid cell, a heatmap of likely object centers is generated.
 Grid cells with the same centers are grouped together, and a deterministic fusion step is used to combine the groupings with the semantic segmentation prediction to produce a panoptic segmentation prediction.
-A combined loss function is used to optimize all of the prediction heads simulatenously.
+A combined loss function is used to optimize all of the prediction heads simultaneously.

 Panoptic quality is used as a metric to evaluate panoptic segmentation, and Panoptic-PolarNet achieved state of the art performance on SemanticKITTI panoptic segmentation when it was published.